 But don’t assume that anyone is insured to drive your vehicle just because they have their own policy.
 The fine print in many contracts means that they may not be covered to drive other cars, and this could result in a claim not being paid in the event of an accident.

 The easiest and most convenient way around this is through temporary car insurance – where fully-comprehensive policies last anywhere between 1 hour and 28 days.
-The entire process from application to policy documentation confirmation takes just 90 seconds, so you can even take it out if you’re in a hurry and getting ready to depart for your commute.
+The entire quote process takes just 90 seconds, so you can even take it out if you’re in a hurry and getting ready to depart for your commute.
 An added bonus is that temporary cover does not impact other annual policies or no claims discounts, as it is a separate, standalone policy.

 To find out more, get a quote today.